aespinoso/Espinoso_2022/README.md

 # Espinoso_2022
-This repository provides the codes and results for the manuscrip of the paper Espinoso_2022.
+This repository provides the codes and results for the manuscript of the paper Espinoso_2022.
 Where to find what:

 1. Readme_codes_PRE_Espinoso2022.pdf: detailed readme file with information about the results and codes for Rössler and EEG